The Daily Walk with Love

 With Commentary by Matthew Henry (1710)

-The Daily Walk with Miracles, republished May 7, 2017, by Paul Evans, courtesy of The Official King James Bible Online, Bible Commentary on Psalms Chapter 144 is by Matthew Henry (1710).
+The Daily Walk with Miracles, September 1, 2017, by Paul Evans, courtesy of The Official King James Bible Online, Bible Commentary on Psalms Chapter 144 is by Matthew Henry (1710).
 Featured photo of a perfect double rainbow is a celebration of God’s unmerited Grace in our lives.
-I’m going to give thanks to God at the service at the Overton Community Church (Facebook).
+I want to give thanks to my friends at my little local Overton Community Church (Facebook).
 I don’t get there every Sunday, but at least I generally do my daily reading!
 “When all else fails, read the instructions.”
 Friends, I suffer from mental illness, partly because I was raised agnostic and by many Christian people’s way of thinking, my dad had some wrong ideas.
 I have really struggled both with my faith, and, frankly, in my choice of women, a few of whom were just evil, or at least troubled.
 A couple of them really “did a number” on me and it left me hurting and questioning.
 Featured video is a playlist based on Casting Crowns’ Who am I, (YouTube playlist).
 Email Paul Evans at firstname.lastname@example.org.
 I am nobody, but “every man,” simply “working out my salvation in fear and trembling,” like any other.
 Today I want to give thanks for my special new friend, Laura, who is an inspiration to me.
 I think we must all pray a LOT for the poor suffering people of the Houston area, KEEP them in our prayers daily, and those among us who can afford it should strongly consider sending down some material aid.
 America must remember, too, Houston is all over the news right now, but they are going to need our financial help for at least a year.
 And don’t forget Puerto Rico, or Haiti either.
 It could have been us.

 See Psalms for the People: Psalms Chapter 28, The Daily Walk with Miracles, June 16, 2016, by Paul Evans.